 Back in 1998, when Foxhills first appeared on a ranking list, the club's two courses were called the Chertsey and the Longcross.
-We’ve played both courses on several occasions and we certainly felt back then that the Bernard Hunt (nee Chertsey) course had the edge.
-However, fast-forward 17 years and you'll find the Longcross billed as the premier layout at this impressive facility.
-You'll simply have to play them both and make up your own mind as to which is the better course.
+We’ve played both courses on several occasions and we felt back then that the Bernard Hunt (nee Chertsey) course had the edge.
+In fact, Janet Melville won the Pretty Polly Women's British Open on the Chertsey course in 1978.
+Fast-forward several decades and you'll find the Longcross billed as the premier layout at this impressive facility.
+You'll simply have to play them both and make up your own mind as to which you think is the better course.

-The Bernard Hunt course is a good test, measuring 6,883 yards from the back tees.
-The layout is delightfully undulating and this certainly creates entertainment.
+The Bernard Hunt course is a stern test, measuring 6,883 yards from the back tees where the rolling topography creates both challenge and entertainment.
 The Longcross meanders through the forest and it’s no shorty either, measuring 6,743 yards from the tips.

 I find it hard to pick between the Longcross and BH.
 Longcross is certainly the prettier of the two and has more charm, but I feel BH makes up for that by being a truer test of golf.